kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercise_Answers.md

         1,
         'Project at ' + CAST(pa.ProjectCompletion AS VARCHAR) + '% completion'
     FROM ProjectAnalysis pa
-    WHERE pa.Status = 'In Progress' AND pa.ProjectCompletion < 75
+    WHERE pa.IsActive = 'In Progress' AND pa.ProjectCompletion < 75
 ),
 ImpactAnalysis AS (
     SELECT
         wc.DepartmentName,
-        COUNT(CASE WHEN wc.WorkloadStatus = 'Overallocated' THEN 1 END) AS OverallocatedCount,
+        COUNT(CASE WHEN wc.WorkloadIsActive = 'Overallocated' THEN 1 END) AS OverallocatedCount,
-        COUNT(CASE WHEN wc.WorkloadStatus = 'Underutilized' THEN 1 END) AS UnderutilizedCount,
+        COUNT(CASE WHEN wc.WorkloadIsActive = 'Underutilized' THEN 1 END) AS UnderutilizedCount,
-        COUNT(CASE WHEN wc.WorkloadStatus = 'Unassigned' THEN 1 END) AS UnassignedCount,
+        COUNT(CASE WHEN wc.WorkloadIsActive = 'Unassigned' THEN 1 END) AS UnassignedCount,
         AVG(wc.UtilizationRate) AS DeptUtilizationRate,
         SUM(ABS(wc.VarianceHours)) AS TotalVarianceHours
     FROM WorkloadCategories wc